 Ethical clearance was obtained from the Harvard T.H.
 Chan School of Public Health's Institutional Review Board, protocol #IRB21-1641, and the National Committee on Bioethics of Chad #036CMT/PC/PMT/MESRI/SG/CNBT/2022.
-Informed consent forms were read aloud and signed by the interviewers prior to the start of the FGDs.
+Informed consent forms were read aloud by the interviewers prior to the start of the FGDs.
 Participants were also given opportunities during the consent process to ask any questions.
+Participants provided a verbal agreement to indicate consent.
+Finally, it was not appropriate or possible to involve participants in the design, or conduct, or reporting, or dissemination plans of our research.